maxvonhippel/AttackerSynthesis/README.md

 * Makefile working: *coming soon* :zipper_mouth_face:
 * `Korg` CLI improved: *coming soon* :zipper_mouth_face:

+## How to Read Docs

+The documentation for this project consists of this README as well as all the files in `docs/`.
+They natively link to one another so that you can navigate without ever using the file system.
+These documents are written in [Github Markdown](https://developer.github.com/v3/markdown/) and are best viewed online, in the Github repository, e.g., [here](https://github.com/maxvonhippel/AttackerSynthesis).
+We use features of Github flavor Markdown such as emojis and `HTML`.

 ## Repository Structure

 This repository contains the tool `Korg` as well as various Promela models from our paper.